adventuremomblog

 house on the water at Bay Harbor Michigan

-My favorite part of the Bay Harbor stop was getting to see the gorgeous houses and boats on the water from two perspectives.
+My favorite part of the Bay Harbor stop was viewing the gorgeous houses and boats on the water from two perspectives.

 Petoskey Ferry Port